AlexcianHacker/AlexcianHacker/README.md

 ## <p align="center"> Hacking / CyberSecurity

 <p align="center"> I Founded And Used To Lead The Alexcían Empire (AE) & I Also Used To Lead Chaos Gang (CG) & The Legions Of The Archangels (LOTA)

+## <p align="center"> Notes / Miscellaneous Items

+<p align="center"> Any Platform-Dependent Tools Or Utilities Produced To This Github May Or May Not Be Rewritten To Be More Cross-Platform Later, At My Own Discretion